Lindelani82/Data-Analytics-Project/README.md

 # Dataset
 Link: https://www.dropbox.com/s/6vrq4nq7bs750ys/transaction.csv?dl=0

 This dataset contains features such as cost,sales, transactions and so on

 # Project goals
 The main objectives of this data analytics project are:

 - Identy patterns and trends within the dataset
-- perform data exploratory to gain deeper understanding of variables
+- perform exploratory data analysis (EDA) to gain deeper understanding of variables
 - Create new columns by perfoming calculatons on other columns
 - combine some columns to create one column
 - lowering cases for a column in a dataframe
--  split varibales on certain columns, and then cream columns for splitted variables
+-  split varibales on certain columns, and then creat columns for splitted variables

 # Tools and technologies
 - python- used for data cleaning,processing and analysing